 With health care ranked in the nation’s bottom 25%, it’s time for action.
 Please contact Florida lawmakers now and urge them to vote YES on the House Bill and Senate Bill that support APRNs.

 Florida Health Care Facts

-- Ranked 41st for healthcare access and affordability
+- Ranked 47th for health care access and affordability

 View and share to learn more about APRNs and their cause.

 Working together to meet Florida’s growing demand for health care.